Lunaticsatoshi/Go-Task/README.md

 ## How to Run?

 1. Use the command `make tidy` to adjust the dependencies accordingly
+2. Seed the data using the command `go run ./database/seed.go `
 2. Use the command `air` to run the application